carlosperate/ArduinoCore-Template/docs/README.md

 # package_index.json

-This file has to be hosted online to be able to add this Arduino Core to the Arduino IDE.
-It contains metadata about the project and download URL for the source code and tools required to use the Arduino Core.
+The `package_index.json` file has to be hosted online to be able to add the Arduino Core to the Arduino IDE.
+It contains metadata about the project and the download URLs for the source code and tools required to install the Core.

 More info about this file can be found in the [official documentation](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.6.x-package_index.json-format-specification).